Heritage River Plaques

 The designation of the Grand as a Canadian Heritage River was built on a local tradition of cooperative watershed management to preserve the valley's natural beauty, cultural diversity, and recreational opportunities.

-This plaque is testimony to all those people who are working together to make the Grand River an ever better place in which to live, work and play.
+This plaque is testimony to people working together to make the Grand River an ever-better place for people and nature."